JoshuaCS01/MusicPlayer/README.md

-# Musio – Local Music Player App
+# MusicPlay – Local Music Player App

-Musio is a simple yet powerful music player built with **React Native** and **Expo**.
+MusicPlay is a simple yet powerful music player built with **React Native** and **Expo**.
 It plays local audio files from your device and features playback controls using `react-native-track-player`.

 ## 📱 Features